-- This objective states that abuse of functions (especially provided by the IC Dedicated Test Software, for instance in order to read secret data) must not be possible in Phase 7 of the life-cycle.
+This objective states that abuse of functions (especially provided by the IC Dedicated Test Software, for instance in order to read secret data) must not be possible in Phase 7 of the life-cycle.
 There are two possibilities to achieve this: (i) They cannot be used by an attacker (i. e. its availability is limited) or (ii) using them would not be of relevant use for an attacker (i. e. its capabilities are limited) since the functions are designed in a specific way.
-The first possibility is specified by "Limited availability (FMT_LIM.2) / Test", "Limited availability (FMT_LIM.2) / Sdiag", and the second one by "Limited capabilities (FMT_LIM.1) / Test", "Limited capabilities (FMT_LIM.1) / Stest" and "Limited capabilities (FMT_LIM.1) / Sdiag".
-Since these requirements are combined to support the policy, which is suitable to fulfil O.Abuse-Func, these security functional requirements together are suitable to meet the objective. - Other security functional requirements which prevent attackers from circumventing the functions implementing these two security functional requirements (for instance by manipulating the hardware) also support the objective.
-The relevant Security Functional requirements are also listed in Table 11.
+The first possibility is specified by "Limited availability (FMT\LIM.2) / Test" and "Limited availability (FMT\LIM.2) / Sdiag", and the second one by "Limited capabilities (FMT\LIM.1) / Test" and "Limited capabilities (FMT\LIM.1) / Sdiag".
+Since these requirements are combined to support the policy, which is suitable to fulfil O.Abuse-Func, these security functional requirements together are suitable to meet the objective.